University of Wisconsin Hospital & Clinics

 12 million gallons

-per year reduction of potable water use
+of potable water use reduced annually

 Project Leaders